Bang Chan: Fashion and endorsements

 Bang Chan made his first solo magazine cover appearance on the March 2021 issue of Men's Folio.
 In February 2024, he appeared on his first solo magazine cover in Japan for Nylon Japans special edition themed "One Love, One Life", featuring Swarovski's jewelry.
 The edition includes a double cover, visuals, and mini photo cards, emphasizing his role as the leader of Stray Kids and conveying messages to fans.
 In May, he made his Met Gala debut with other Stray Kids members as the guest of Tommy Hilfiger.
 In the same month Bang Chan appeared on the cover of W Korea's Volume 6, where he showcased Fendi's summer capsule collection in line with his appearance at the 16th Seoul Jazz Festival.
 The next month, Bang Chan made his solo debut at Milan Fashion Week, attending Fendi's 2025 Spring/Summer men's fashion show as a guest of the brand.
 Bang Chan's appearance at Milan Fashion Week SS25 Men's Wear generated $3.43 million in earned media value (EMV), making him the fifth most influential figure in that event.
+In November 2025, He and Felix, an Australian native, participated in Tourism Australia's campaign "Come and Say G'day Chapter 2" in South Korea.